SallaApp/laravel-starter-kit/README.md

 ### Prerequisites

 Before proceeding with the installation, make sure you have the following prerequisites installed on your system:
+- For Laravel compatibility: PHP >= 8.1, composer package manager, and MySql database.

 - Dependency Managers: [Node.js](https://nodejs.org/en) and [Composer](https://getcomposer.org/)
 - Web Server, PHP (>= 8.1), and MySQL

 - Create a Partner account at  [Salla Partner Portal](https://salla.partners/).
 - Create a Salla App in your Partner account at  [Salla Partner Portal](https://salla.partners/).
-This is to get get the `client-id` and `client-secret`.
+This is to get the `client-id` and `client-secret`.

-- For Laravel compatibility: PHP >= 8.1, composer package manager, and MySql database.

 That is all!